cuthbertLab/music21/documentation/source/about/about.rst

    Her website contains all these chorales in additional formats.
    Any discoveries we make regarding these chorales are done in her memory.

+* Bret Aarden for kindly contributing his conversions of Palestrina Mass corpus to `music21`.

 * Walter B. Hewlett and Craig Sapp of Stanford's CCARH for support.

 * `Justin London`_ compiled and maintained the list of Second-Viennese